 The Council do not register a legal charge on works amounting to less than £5,000 or on a tenanted property.
+Equipment that has been installed under the grant will be discounted from any repayments.

 The following is the criteria set in the above legislation to determine grant repayments: